top of page

 THENA%20sites%20(1)_edited.png

 Our work began in the rural areas of Jimma and Gondar.
 Since then, we have greatly increased the scale of our projects in partnership with the Ethiopian Federal Ministry of Health, universities and local health authorities.
-We now work in the following regions: Amhara, Tigray, Afar, Oromia, Benshangul-Gumuz, and Southern Nations, Nationalities and Peoples (SNNP).
+Our work has included the following regions: Amhara, Tigray, Afar, Oromia, Benshangul-Gumuz, and Southern Nations, Nationalities and Peoples (SNNP).

 bottom of page